mmathioudakis/geotopics/SETUP.md

 ## Loading the results

-For this example, we have renamed all the result files so as to have 'firenze' as prefix.
+For this example, all result files have 'firenze' as prefix.
 The filenames are:

 ```
 firenze.desc,